EQAR/deqar-docs/docs/csv_upload.md

 [Comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) is a common platform-independent, software-independent data-exchange format.

-The first row of your file should include column names as defined in [...link to add...](http://www.deqar.eu).
+The first row of your file should include column names as defined under [Data Preparation](submission_object_fields.md) below.

 The following lines contain one report per row.
 Where one report may include/relate to several items (e.g. institutions, programmes, files), these can be provided/identified in separate columns using the `field_name[n]` syntax.